croxton/gangsta/README.md

 The title of the webpage.

 ####`{og:image}`
 An image associated with the webpage.
+Note that only images with one of the following extensions will work:

+	* gif
+	* jpg
+	* jpeg
+	* png
+	* bmp
+	* tif
+	* tiff
+	* webp

 ####`{og:description}`
 An description of the webpage.